accellera-official/systemc/INSTALL.md

    sc_set_time_resolution( 1, SC_NS ); // OK, with this extension
    ```
    The time resolution will still be fixed, once you have explicitly or
-   implicitly relied on the physical value (i.e. the relation to seconds)
+   implicitly relied on the physical value (i.e., the relation to seconds)
    of any sc_time object.

    Note: _Only effective during library build._